 The Moroccan government defines two types of affordable housing units, both commonly called “social” housing and differentiated by their maximum price: the first one was created by the 2008 Finance Act with a capped price of MAD140 000 (about US$14 286).
 It is between 45 m² and 60 m² and targeted at individuals who earn less than twice the minimum wage (now MAD2 570 a month (US$ 260), up from MAD2 455 (US$ 248) as of July 1st 2015) or US$531 a month.

-The second type of social housing started with the 2010 Finance Act.
+The second type of social housing was initiated under the 2010 Finance Act.
 The covered surface area of these apartments is defined by law from 50 m² to 100 m² but developers usually build them closer to 50 m² as the sale price and tax exemptions are not linked to the surface area but only to the maxim sale price of MAD250 000.
 Its price is capped at MAD250 000 (about US$25 303) but there is no maximum income requirement to purchase those “social” housing units.
 Important tax incentives have made this type of housing very popular among real estate developers.

 According to the Ministry of Housing and Urban Planning, the housing shortage between 2012 and 2016 is estimated at 834 500 units.
-Since 2000, over two million social housing units having been built.
+Since 2000, over two million social housing units have been built.
 Housing demand has been increasing by 150 000 units every year, while annual housing production is only around 100 000 units.

-Almost 6.4 million (20 percent of the population) struggle to afford decent housing.
+Almost 6.4 million people (20 percent of the population) struggle to afford decent housing.
 Low-income households account for around 75 percent of the total households without access to adequate housing.
-In contrast, the high-end market is well supplied with around 820 000 units (20 percent of the urban stock either vacant or used as secondary or vacation homes.
+In contrast, the high-end market is well supplied with around 820 000 units (20 percent of the urban stock either vacant or used as secondary or vacation homes).
 In order to deal with this demand, the government has implemented several housing projects over the past decade, including social housing and the mobilisation of available land.
 The Ministry of Habitat and Urban Planning has provided incentives for private real estate developers to invest in social housing projects, and as a result these investors have committed to building 900 000 units by 2020.

-New supply of affordable housing tends to be apartment-buildings of typically three to five levels, in large-scale projects located on government provisioned land in peripheral locations.
+New supply of affordable housing tends to be apartment-buildings of typically four levels, in large-scale projects located on government provisioned land in peripheral locations.
 In addition to the cost of land, the average middle class self-built house will cost MAD2 800 – 3 000 per m² (about US$ 283- US$ 304) for a villa, and MAD2 000 – 2 500 per m2 (US$202-253) for a traditional Moroccan home, and take eight months to construct.

 Morocco’s law requires the registration of land rights.
 Two systems of land registration exist: a formal and relatively sophisticated land market maintained by the Land Registry and found predominantly in urban areas, and a traditional system maintained by local leaders.
 Approximately 30 percent of the land in Morocco (almost all in urban areas) is registered under the formal system.
 The country has made significant progress in streamlining its registration process.
 According the World Bank, it takes approximately five procedures, 30 days and costs almost six percent of the property value to register a property.